energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 .. image:: figures/clustering.png

-When two units are clustered, the minimum and maximum capacities of new aggregated units (indicated by *) are given by:
+When two units are clustered, the minimum and maximum capacities of new aggregated units (indicated by the star) are given by:

 .. math::